Bhoomi (2021 film): Soundtrack

 The music is composed by D. Imman, and released on Sony Music India label.

-Release
+Release and reception

-The film received negative reviews from critics and audiences alike.
 The film was supposed to have its theatrical release on 1 May 2020 but was indefinitely postponed due to the COVID-19 pandemic in India.
-It was later revealed that the theatrical release of the film was called off due to the COVID-19 pandemic and was set to have its direct release in OTT platform.
-The filmmakers later confirmed that the film would be released via Disney+ Hotstar as a Pongal release on 14 January 2021.
+It was later revealed that the theatrical release was called off due to the pandemic and was set to have a direct-to-streaming release.
+The filmmakers later confirmed that the film would be released via the streaming service Disney+ Hotstar as a Pongal release on 14 January 2021.

+Critical reception

-Baradwaj Rangan of Film Companion South wrote "There’s a great idea, with echoes of the Swadeshi movement, that says farmers should be self-dependent.
+Baradwaj Rangan wrote for Film Companion, "There's a great idea, with echoes of the Swadeshi movement, that says farmers should be self-dependent.
 But if intentions were enough, every movie would be a masterpiece."
+M. Suganth of The Times of India rated the film 2.5 stars out of 5.